 Pabst Blue Ribbon is an inexpensive, commonly found beer that’s hugely popular among the college and fraternity crowd.
 It’s not exceptionally refined, nor is it artisan quality – at least not in the U.S. China, however, is a different story.

 Pabst is known as Blue Ribbon 1844 beer in China, based on the year the company was founded.
 A third party licensed the Pabst brand and formulated the beer slightly differently than its American version.
-The Chinese version sells for a whopping $44 and is hugely popular due to an upswing in the artisan beer market from upper middle class Chinese consumers.
+The Chinese version sells for roughly $44 and is hugely popular due to an upswing in the artisan beer market from upper-middle-class Chinese consumers.

-Why China?
-Well, they have leaped beyond the U.S. and even Germany as the world’s largest beer drinking market, so although the ad itself (above) looks like something you’d see for a fine wine or brandy, it’s actually the very same Blue Ribbon you see at keg parties.
+Well, they have leaped beyond the U.S. and even Germany as the world’s largest beer-drinking market, so although the ad itself (above) looks like something you’d see for a fine wine or brandy, it’s actually the very same Blue Ribbon you see at keg parties.

 It’s never too late to change what people associate with your brand.
 One culture’s perception of what you stand for may be radically different from another – something that is particularly important for companies that do business on a global scale (which means pretty much any business on the internet!)